Hornbrook in Siskiyou County, California — The American West (Pacific Coastal)

 This force augmented by 100 volunteers from Oregon defeated the Indians on Battle Mountain where Captain Alden was severely wounded.

 Erected by his grandchildren and the Siskiyou County Historical Society

 Erected 1948 by Grandchildren of B.R.
 Alden & Siskiyou County Historical Society.

 Other nearby markers.
 At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
-Cottonwood Basin (here, next to this marker); Cottonwood (approx. 0.3 miles away); Founding of the American Legion (approx. 0.7 miles away); Klamathon (approx. 2.8 miles away); All Roads Lead to Ager Stage and Freight Stop Pioneer Stage Drivers (approx. 6.6 miles away); Hilt, CA (approx. 7.2 miles away); Hilt War Memorial (approx. 7.2 miles away).
+Cottonwood Basin (here, next to this marker); Cottonwood (approx. 0.3 miles away); Founding of the American Legion Klamathon (approx. 2.8 miles away); All Roads Lead to Ager Stage and Freight Stop (approx. 5.8 miles away); Pioneer Stage Drivers (approx. 6.6 miles away); Hilt, CA (approx. 7.2 miles away); Hilt War Memorial (approx. 7.2 miles away).
 Touch for a list and map of all markers in Hornbrook.

 More about this marker.
 This marker was originally erected on the other side of Interstate 5 near the intersection of Ash Creek Road and Bradley-Henley Road.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on November 14, 2013, by Barry Swackhamer of San Jose, California.
-This page has been viewed 366 times since then and 34 times this year.
-Photos: 1, 2. submitted on November 14, 2013, by Barry Swackhamer of San Jose, California. • Andrew Ruppenstein was the editor who published this page.
+It was originally submitted on November 14, 2013, by Barry Swackhamer of Brentwood, California.
+This page has been viewed 444 times since then and 18 times this year.
+Photos: 1, 2. submitted on November 14, 2013, by Barry Swackhamer of Brentwood, California. • Andrew Ruppenstein was the editor who published this page.